 The description provides general information like motivation, applicability and consequences.
 It does not supply any hints on how the design has to be in order to achieve whatever the description promises, e.g., adding new operations should be made easy.
 The role model states how the design has to be made, if we recognize, that our situation is as described in the component's description.
-A role model to the design described in Fig. 3-1 is given in Fig. 3-2.
 With the role model we aim at explicitly documenting the roles of a design component.
 During instantiation this information will be conserved by assigning roles to classes.
 Various classes will play the roles of a design component in order to adhere to the design captured by this component.
-A Visitor as depicted in Figs. 3-1 and 3-2 must visit each element of its object structure.
-Responsibility for traversal can be put in the object structure, in the visitor, or in a separate iterator object [11].
-We suggest to offer different role models to cover such variants.
-Therefore, there can be several role models for a single design component.